deemp/flakes/lima/testdata/hs/input0.hs.md

 -- This comment will go into a Haskell snippet

--- | This doc will be omitted
--- and won't go into a Haskell snippet class (Monoid (m a)) => Reducible m a where
-    op :: m a -> Char
+-- | This doc will go into a Haskell snippet class (Monoid (m a)) => Reducible m a where op :: m a -> Char

   -- | this too
   constr :: m a -> a -> m a

   -- | and this one
   get :: m a -> m a -> a
 ```

 don't put anything outside and after this comment like in `{- -} -- hey`